liuquande/SAML/README.md

 ### Introduction

-The Tensorflow implementation for our MICCAI 2020 paper '[Shape-aware Meta-learning for Generalizing Prostate MRI Segmentation to Unseen Domains](https://github.com/liuquande/SAML)'.
+(1) The Tensorflow implementation for our MICCAI 2020 paper '[Shape-aware Meta-learning for Generalizing Prostate MRI Segmentation to Unseen Domains](https://github.com/liuquande/SAML)'.
+(2) A well-organized multi-site dataset for prostate MRI segmentation, which contains prostate T2-weighted MRI data (with segmentation mask) collected from six different data sources out of three public datasets.
+It can support research in various problem settings with need of multi-site data, such as Domain Generalization, Multi-site Learning and Life-long Learning, etc.

 ![](figures/overview.png)